The knowledge your company accumulates is your primary competitive advantage. No one has the experience and insight that you do.

 3. Address common questions.

 Do your team members face similar issues in their departments?
 Chances are, the answer is yes.
-If so, provide that insight and experience in your online knowledge base.
+If so, provide that insight and employee experience in your online knowledge base.
 This can be in the form of a FAQ page, cases, or wikis.
 Building a knowledge base works best when you document the solutions to common issues or situations.

 4. Keep your company knowledge base fresh with new content.